inspec/inspec-aws/docs/resources/aws_dms_replication_instance.md

 Use the `aws_dms_replication_instance` InSpec audit resource to test properties of a single specific DMS Replication Instance.

-The AWS::DMS::ReplicationInstance resource creates an AWS DMS replication instance.
+The AWS::DMS::ReplicationInstance resource creates an AWS DMS Replication Instance.

 ## Syntax

-Ensure that a deplication instance exists.
+Ensure that a replication instance exists.

     describe aws_dms_replication_instance do
       it { should exist }